lab-oak/oak/TUTORIAL.md

+# Warning

+This tutorial is incomplete and out of date.

 # First Steps

 This software is intended to run on Linux.
 It should be able to run on Windows but that is outside the scope of these instructions.
 Any relatively recent distribution should work, although you may need to update your compilers since the code uses C++23 features throughout.